nim-lang/Nim/doc/intern.md

 ---------

 Lambda lifting is implemented as part of the `transf` pass.
-The `transf` pass generates code to setup the environment and to pass it around.
+The `transf` pass generates code to set up the environment and to pass it around.
 However, this pass does not change the types!
 So we have some kind of mismatch here; on the one hand the proc expression becomes an explicit tuple, on the other hand the tyProc(ccClosure) type is not changed.
 For C code generation it's also important the hidden formal param is `void*`:c: and not something more specialized.
-However the more specialized env type needs to passed to the backend somehow.
+However, the more specialized env type needs to passed to the backend somehow.
 We deal with this by modifying `s.ast[paramPos]` to contain the formal hidden parameter, but not `s.typ`!